kit494way/note.nvim/README.md

 ```

 Find a note from a note directory specified by `key` and open it.
-If `key` is omitted, the default directory is used.
+If `key` is omitted, the current not directory is used.
 This requires [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim/tree/master).